Top 12 secure file-sharing tools for accountants

 File and folder organization in SmartVault.

 SmartVault is a cloud-based document management and file-sharing platform.
-It’s designed specifically for client-facing businesses, making it a solid choice for accounting firms.
+It’s designed specifically for client-facing businesses, making it a solid choice for CPA firms.
+In addition to unlimited file storage and secure file sharing, you get handy tools for client collaboration and document management, including:

 • Custom-branded client portal for secure file sharing